Gemtuzumab ozogamicin (Mylotarg®)

 Gemtuzumab may cause the leukaemia cells to break down very quickly.
 This releases a chemical called uric acid into the blood.
 The kidneys usually get rid of uric acid, but they may not be able cope with large amounts.
 This can cause chemical imbalances in the blood that affect the kidneys and the heart.
 This is called tumour lysis syndrome (TLS).

 If your white blood cell count is very high before starting gemtuzumab, you may have a higher risk of TLS.
-Your doctor may give you a drug called hydroxycarbamide to reduce your white blood cell count before you start treatment.
+Your doctor may reduce your white blood cell count before you start treatment by giving you

 During treatment, your doctor may give you a drug called allopurinol or rasburicase.
 You will also be given fluid through your drip to help protect your kidneys.